Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 Why the First 90 Days Are Disproportionately Important

-Amazon’s algorithm puts new listings in a probationary period.
-During this time, the algorithm is actively watching how your listing performs against search terms to decide where to rank you organically.
-Every sale, every session, and every conversion signal during this window has amplified ranking impact compared to the same actions six months from now.
+Amazon’s algorithm puts new books in a probationary period.
+During this time, the algorithm is actively watching how your book performs against search terms to decide where to rank you organically.
+Every sale, every page read (if you are in KU), and every conversion signal during this window has amplified ranking impact compared to the same actions six months from now.

 This is your window.
 Miss it and you spend years trying to claw back the ranking momentum you could have built in three months.